ibm-cloud-docs/openshift/openshift_troubleshoot_storage.md

     ```
     {:screen}

 2. Add persistent storage to your app by creating a persistent volume claim (PVC).
 This example uses the `ibmc-file-bronze` storage class.
-To review available storage classes, run `kubectl get storageclasses`.
+To review available storage classes, run `oc get storageclasses`.

     ```
     apiVersion: v1